elasmit/04lb/projects/l12/readme.md

 ### Task

-* Processing dynamic arrays of objects with lambda-functions
+* Processing dynamic arrays of objects with lambda-functions (lab 12)
+* Creation of template funstions (lab 20)

 ### Result